MehdiZouitine/My_personal_blog/content/post/2020-10-30-spectral_norm.md

 \sup _{\Vert x\Vert _{2} \leq 1}\Vert W x\Vert _{2} =
 \sup _{x \neq 0} \frac{\Vert W x\Vert _{2}}{\Vert x\Vert _{2}}$$

-To transform a linear application into a lipschitz continuous application, simply divide the matrix of the application by the spectral norm of this matrix :
+To transform a linear application into a lipschitz continuous application, simply divide the matrix W of the application by the spectral norm of this matrix :

 $$ W \leftarrow \frac{W}{\sigma(W)}$$